What is hemifacial spasm?

 Hemifacial spasm is a neuromuscular disorder that involves frequent contractions or spasms of the muscles on one side of the face.
 The spasms are involuntary, meaning they happen on their own without trying.
 The disorder occurs in both men and women, yet it is more common in middle-aged or older women.
 It is also much more common in the Asian population.

-The first symptom is usually an intermittent twitching of the eyelid muscle that can lead to forced closure of the eye.
-The spasm may then gradually spread to involve the muscles of the lower face, which may cause the mouth to be pulled to one side.
+The first symptom is usually twitching of the eyelid muscle that comes and goes.
+This can then lead to forced closure of the eye.
+The spasm may then gradually spread to involve the muscles of the lower face, pulling the mouth to one side.
 Eventually the spasms involve all of the muscles on one side of the face almost nonstop.
 Rarely, doctors see individuals with spasm on both sides of the face.

 - A facial nerve injury